Skip to content

 Key Type Scope Docs

-profile full / minimal / none global Profiles
+profile full / none global Profiles

 classify dict of type → prefix list both* Custom taxonomy